sekika/swrcfit-cgi/README.md

 I assume that you have a shell access to your web server.
 Without the shell access, installation of this program is very difficult, if not possible.

-Please install perl if it is not installed on your system.
+Please install Perl if it is not installed on your system.

 This program requires [SWRC Fit](http://swrcfit.sourceforge.net/) version 2.0 or higher.
 Install the latest version of SWRC Fit as described in the user's manual.